-7.1 | Implications for For Project Owners
+7.1 | For Project Owners

-The implication for project owners is, if they are at all affected by the topic of 'Double Counting', there could be additional cost to purchase and retire Eligible Cancellation Units as part of the GSVERs/ CO_2 -certificates issuance process (Scenario 2).
-Conversely this mechanism protects the credibility of GSVERs/ CO_2 -certificates to the benefit of all project owners.
+The implication for project owners is, if they are at all affected by the topic of 'Double Counting', there could be additional cost to purchase and retire Eligible Cancellation Units as part of the GSVERs issuance process (Scenario 2).
+Conversely this mechanism protects the credibility of GSVERs to the benefit of all project owners.

-7.2 | Implications fFor Auditors
+7.2 | For Auditors